versus/konfig/CONTRIBUTING.md

 ## Versioning

-**konfig** uses [semantic versioning](https://semver.org). and all features and fixes are merged to `master` branch.
+**konfig** uses [semantic versioning](https://semver.org).
+All features and fixes are merged to `master` branch.